 Vicodin and Percocet are two powerful prescription pain medications.
 Vicodin contains hydrocodone and acetaminophen.
 Percocet contains oxycodone and acetaminophen.
 Read on for an in-depth comparison of these two medications, including how well they work, how much they cost, and what side effects they may cause.

 Vicodin and Percocet are opioid narcotic medications.
 Morphine also belongs to this class.
 The U.S. Drug Enforcement Administration classifies opioids as Schedule 2 drugs.
-This means they have a high risk of abuse and could lead to physical dependence or psychological dependence (addiction).
+This means they have a high risk of abuse and could lead to a physical or psychological dependence (addiction).

 Vicodin and Percocet are both prescribed to treat moderate to severe pain.
-For the most part, they should only be prescribed to treat acute, or short-term, pain caused by an injury or surgery.
-However, in some cases, these drugs may be prescribed to treat chronic, or long-term, pain due to conditions such as arthritis or cancer.
+For the most part, they should only be prescribed to treat acute or short-term pain caused by an injury or surgery.
+However, in some cases, these drugs may be prescribed to treat chronic or long-term pain due to conditions such as arthritis or cancer.